Curriculum Intent Statement

 Please contact us if you wish to find out any further information about our curriculum.

-A newsletter is provided for parents and carers at the start of each school term to provide information about the curriculum and learning.
+A newsletter is provided for parents and carers at the start of each topic to provide information about the curriculum and learning.
 These can be found on the class pages of this website.
 Please don’t hesitate to ask your child’s teacher should you wish to know more about the curriculum.
 We also have a curriculum policy (see Policy page on website).

 We use Jolly Phonics as our main phonics scheme in the Nursery and Reception.
 This is used to compliment specific teaching of phonics for pupils working at different phases.
 Teachers make close reference to Letters and Sounds.
 Phonics Play.co.uk is used throughout the school.

 Our main reading scheme is the Oxford Reading Tree but we supplement this with texts from other schemes and ‘real’ books.
 Children use texts as home reading books and also during lessons.
 Guided reading sets of books are also used by teachers.
 Several ‘branches’ of the scheme are used, including home readers, Floppy’s Phonics, phonics, first readers, and tree tops.

 Attainment is the measure of where a pupil is working at.
 Throughout a children’s education we can compare attainment against their chronological age and compared with other pupils.
 Attainment is monitored closely in school.
 Many strategies are employed in school to support pupils who are working below age related expectations.